JupiterOne/insights-dashboards/README.md

 # insights-dashboards

 This repo contains a set of sample dashboards in JSON format can be easily imported into JupiterOne Insights app.

+## AWS Accounts

+description...

+> Prerequisite: This requires AWS integrations and works best with multiple AWS
+> accounts configured using AWS Organizations.

 ## Data Breach Cost

+description...

-> Prerequisite: This requires a DLP service to be enabled and integrated, such as Amazon Macie.
+> Prerequisite: This requires a DLP service to be enabled and integrated, such
+> as Amazon Macie.

 ![screenshot-data-breach-costs](screenshots/data-breach-cost.png)

+## Vendor Management